 This step guides you to navigate your course and learn basic tools needed for online learning.
 The Blackboard Tutorials present you with text-based and multimedia-based instruction on how to use the tools such as announcement, calendar, email, discussions, assignments (drop box), and assessments (quiz, exam, test).

-You are recommended to sign on within one week before the start of classes to get familiar with navigation and your course interface.
+You are recommended sign on to your course within one week before the start of classes to get familiar with navigation and course interface.
 On the 7th day before the first day of a semester, registered students may be able to view the course site with online orientation, Blackboard tutorials, or help information.
 The most updated class information is available the first day of your class.

 This step provides you with important tips about what you should do to ensure your success with technology and receive a good grade in an online class.

-About three weeks prior to the end of a Spring or Fall semester, you go through this step to complete the online course evaluation.
+About five weeks prior to the end of a Spring or Fall semester, you go through this step to complete the online course evaluation.
 You will access the evaluation form via MyCommNet.
 Log on to MyCommNet using your NetID and password.
 Click on Banner Self-Service icon at upper right.
 Click on Middlesex Community College.
-Click Evaluate Your Courses link.
+Click REGISTRATIONS/SCHEDULE tab.
+Click on Evaluate Your Course.
 You will need to fill out a form for each course you take.
-The evaluation link for a current course will be disabled the night before the grade is due.
+The evaluation link for a current course will be disabled the night before the first day of the final exam.